Reference 04 — Communication flows¶

 | } ──────────────────────────|

-Reading a parent vertex returns a POINT TLV whose children include POINT TLVs for each sub-vertex (and other metadata children per the POINT spec in 05-protocol-tlvs.md).
-This makes browsing the graph trivial:
+Reading a parent vertex returns a POINT TLV whose children include a POINT for each sub-vertex, alongside the other metadata children the POINT specification defines (05-protocol-tlvs.md).
+Browsing the graph is therefore ordinary reading:

 read("/") -> top-level children